amieecode/heart-health-analysis/README.md

 # Pulse of Prevention: Heart Disease Analysis

 ## Project Overview
-Pulse of Prevention is an exploratory data analysis (EDA) project focused on understanding the factors contributing to heart disease.
+Pulse of Prevention is a project focused on understanding the factors contributing to heart disease.
 Using a dataset of 1,025 patients, this analysis identifies key risk factors, explores patient profiles, and provides insights for early interventions to improve patient outcomes.

 ## Objective:
 - Identify key factors contributing to heart disease